gopeg/issues-barriers/README.md

-# issues-barriers
+# Issues and barriers of the GO-PEG use cases
-This repository gathers issues and barriers faced during the data collection, data harmonisation and data publication processes.
-These will be used to formulate a series of recommendations (based on the experience gained in project activities 1 through 3) that will be presented to and discussed with stakeholders and the broader open data community.
+This repository gathers issues faced and barriers encountered during the processes of data collection, data harmonisation and data publication of the GO-PEG data sets.

+Collected information will be used to formulate a series of recommendations (based on the experience gained in project activities 1 through 3) that will be presented to and discussed with the stakeholders and the broader open data community.

 Both the recommendations and feedback will be duly documented in a report.

-Use the issue tracker to report any problem faced with:
+Use the issue tracker to report problem faced with:
-- data harmonisation (publishing on portals, metadata and web services / API’s)
+- data harmonisation (e.g., data models development, vocabularies, source data content, data transformation tools)
-- deployment (data content, level of detail, data structure, vocabularies and license conditions)
+- service deployment (setup of web services / APIs for the data sharing)
-- usability (To what extend do the new data sets and access services meet the user needs?)
-- business model

-# issues-labeling
-[usecase-abbreviation]-[issue class]-[type of issue]

-use cases:
-- fairport
-- godepth
-- popimpact
-- popwildfire
-- ...

-issue classes:
-- data harmonisation (publishing on portals, metadata and web services / API’s)
+- data and/or metadata publication
-- deployment (data content, level of detail, data structure, vocabularies and license conditions)
-- usability (To what extend do the new data sets and access services meet the user needs?)
-- business model
-Please contact Anders if you have the feeling that an issue class is missing.

-issue types are e.g.:
-- portal
-- metadata
-- web service
-- API's
-<br>or
-- data content
-- level of detail
-- data structure
-- vocabularies
 - license conditions
+- data usability (To what extend do the new data sets and access services can be used in mainstream tools / to what extent do they meet the user needs?)

+# How to report an issue:
+The issue title shall follow the encoding:

+[use case name][brief description of the problem]

+e.g.,

+Title = GO-DEPTH code lists not available for subsurface data

+Use the labels from drop down menu to further categorise the issue and allow querying the repository content

+At least one **issue categories labels**  must be provided !

+**issue categories labels**
+- data harmonisation
+- service deployment
+- data publication
+- metadata publication
+- license conditions
+- data usability
+- data collection

+**Optional Labels**:
+- APIs
+- data model
+- vocabularies / semantics
--
+- license conditions